 Some people may be allergic to spirulina.
 In severe cases, reactions can be fatal (

-According to one study, people with other allergies are more likely to react negatively to spirulina than those without other allergies.
-To be safe, those with allergies should avoid this supplement or consult their healthcare provider before using it (
+According to one study, people with other allergies are more likely to react negatively to spirulina than those without allergies.
+To be safe, people with allergies should avoid this supplement or reach out to a doctor before using it (

 Spirulina may be contaminated with harmful compounds, thin your blood, and worsen autoimmune conditions.
 Some people may be allergic, and those with PKU should avoid it.